iqbal-lab-org/cobs/README.md

 ### Problems with openMP on Mac OS X

-If installing openMP does not work, add `-DNOOPENMP=1` argument to the `cmake` command.
+If installing OpenMP does not work, add `-DNOOPENMP=1` argument to the `cmake` command.

 ### Problems with python bindings